owenlin2003/buildchallengenew/assignment1/README.md

 ## Design Notes

-Used `queue.Queue` instead of manual locks because it handles thread safety and blocking automatically.
-Separate Producer/Consumer classes for cleaner code and easier testing.
+Used queue.Queue instead of manual locks because it handles thread safety and blocking automatically.
+Separate Producer/Consumer classes make the code cleaner and easier to test.
 Statistics use locks for thread-safe counting.
-Shutdown uses an Event to signal all threads to stop cleanly.
-Consumers check producer completion status only after queue timeouts to avoid race conditions where consumers exit before producers start.
+The sentinel pattern eliminates race conditions by having producers signal completion directly through the queue rather than checking thread status.